Pennsylvania Tax Credit Programs

 The Educational Improvement Tax Credit (EITC) provides companies with a 75% tax credit for donations to a non-profit scholarship or educational improvement organization.
-The tax credit increases to 90% if the company commits to making the same donations for two consecutive years.
-A business paying taxes in Pennsylvania can receive up to $300,000 in tax credits annually.
+The tax credit increases to 90% if a commitment to making the same donations for two consecutive years is made.
+A business paying taxes in Pennsylvania can receive up to $750,000 in tax credits annually.
 EITC provides low-income children and families, who reside in Philadelphia, with much needed tuition assistance.
-Help to make a TPS education possible for more Philadelphia families!

-Modeled after the popular EITC program, the Opportunity Scholarship Tax Credit (OSTC) program provides financial aid support to children who live within the attendance boundaries of Pennsylvania's worst performing 15% of schools.
-Unfortunately, there are over 150 such schools in the city of Philadelphia alone.
+Modeled after the popular EITC program, the Opportunity Scholarship Tax Credit (OSTC) program provides tuition assistance to children who live within the attendance boundaries of Pennsylvania's worst performing 15% of schools.
 Just like the EITC program, the OSTC program awards Pennsylvania businesses a tax credit of 75% if the gift is made for one year or 90% if the company commits to making the same donations for two consecutive years.
 OSTC funds are available in addition to any credits received under the EITC program.
-If you qualify for EITC, you also qualify for OSTC.
-The Philadelphia School is an approved scholarship organization for OSTC.

 TPS distributes approximately $1.9M of tuition assistance annually to 28% of TPS families.
 Many of these families are in the boundaries of an underperforming school district.
 Thus, TPS can accept donations through either EITC or OSTC.

 PRE-K EITC—A UNIQUE OPPORTUNITY